noIDEA-tech/14-Kanban-Board/README.md

 This application features Kanban Board as a visual tool for teams to use in product management.
 Teams and team leaders can track tasks by create "todo" tickets that can be updated and deleted once a task is completed.
 This application also features JSON Web Token (JWT) Authentication for secure user login authentication.

 ## Tests
-Application is deployed using Render.
-No tests needed.
+This application is deployed using Render.
+If running in a terminal, from root diretory run: `npm install` `npm run build` `npm run seed` and then run `npm run start:dev`

 ## Challenges
 - Initiating JSON Web Token (JWT)